SoDOOManiac/So-Doom/README.md

 **So Doom-specific changes**

  * 'Pixel Aspect Ratio' Rendering menu item has been introduced.
  * 'Thing interpolation' (i.e. interpolation of monster animations for uncapped framerate) can be disabled now in Visual menu.
+This feature was requested by PolarDawn.
  * (Regression) To tackle the issues with widescreen rendering, the logo in SoDOOMy menu background is now drawn as a 320x200 patch.

 **Changes pulled from Crispy Doom**

  * Widescreen rendering has been implemented.
  * Time in demo timer widget is printed in centiseconds instead of tics.
+Thanks to Looper and ZeroMaster010 for the suggestion.
+ * Loading 16 bit RIFF wavs in .wads has been enabled, contributed by SmileTheory.
  * `-lumpdump` command line parameter has been added that dumps raw content of a lump into a file.
  * Toggling full screen using Enter on num. keyboard is now possible (inherited from Chocolate Doom).
  * `leveltime` is now shown in the demo timer widget during recording instead of the accumulated demo time, thanks to Looper from Doomworld forums for the input.